mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 ## Logging

 The Mender client collects logs during an update.
-In case of a failure, these logs are sendt to the Mender server.
+In case of a failure, these logs are sent to the Mender server.
 The output from state scripts are included in these logs.
 This is useful when troubleshooting intermittent update failures.

+## Further reading

+To learn more, have a look at the [tutorial on how to implement State scripts](../../04.Artifacts/50.State-scripts/docs.md).